GlenCrawford/tensorflow_keras_melbourne_pedestrian_prediction/README.md

 ### Data preprocessing

 This program uses Tensorflow's `tf.feature_column` API to preprocess data.
 This means that instead of preprocessing data _before_ passing it into the model (for example, to map day of the week strings such as Monday, Tuesday, Wednesday, etc to something more usable), the input data is mapped _inside_ the model, using a "DenseFeatures" layer made up of "feature columns" that map and normalize data.
-As a result of the preprocessing being done inside the model, it is included when exporting the trained model, and subsequent raw data can be passed directly into the model, rather than preprocessed beforehand.
+As a result of the preprocessing being done inside the model, the feature mapping layer is included when exporting the trained model, and subsequent raw data can be passed directly into the model, rather than preprocessed beforehand.

-TODO: More details about the architecture when it is finalized.
+__Input layer:__ The above-mentioned DenseFeatures layer that handles the preprocessing of three features (`Day`, `Time`, `Sensor_ID`), all input through indicator colunns with one-hot encoding.

+__One hidden layer:__ 60 neurons.

+__Output layer:__ 1 neuron, with the value being the prediction of the model.

 ## Setup